DylanMeeus/springboot_jwt_blog/_posts/2016-06-15-adding-authentication-to-react-native-using-jwt.markdown

 ### Setup and Installation

 First, we should cover the basics.
 You'll need to have [Node.js installed][12], and you'll need to have [Xcode installed][11] if you're developing on OS X, as we are in this tutorial.
 OK, let’s start by setting up a React Native app.
 We can start with a brand new one, for the purposes of this tutorial, so just spin up a new project.
-For anyone who is unfamiliar with React Native, the [documentation][3] has an excellent Getting Started page to help get that set up.
-If you follow along with the Getting Started post, you’ll have already set up and run your starting project with `react-native run-ios` and will now have the iOS Simulator up and going with your starter app in it.
-We'll use that as we build our app, to see what we're doing and debug our work.
-If you didn't use the Getting Started article as a basis, make sure you have the iOS Simulator running before we begin.
+For anyone who is unfamiliar with React Native, the [documentation][3] has an excellent Getting Started page to help you practice getting that set up.
+If you follow along with the Getting Started post, you’ll have already set up and run your starting project with `react-native run-ios` and will have had the iOS Simulator up and going with your starter app in it.
+We'll build on that basic knowledge as we create our app.
+If you didn't walk through the Getting Started article just now, make sure you have the iOS Simulator running before we begin.

 We also want to go ahead and clone [this Auth0 sample API][4] backend, which employs Node.js, and get it running locally.
 We can just leave that in a separate folder, and start it up before we begin work on our React Native app.
 We’ll also want to go ahead and grab [Tcomb’s Form Library][5] for easily adding forms to our app.
 We can do this most quickly with npm ( `npm install tcomb-form-native` ).